Welcome to A Changing World

-The modern world is changing at an incredible pace and it’s a tempting option to resist change.
-Yet looking at history it’s clear that resisting change doesn’t work.
+The modern world is changing at an incredible pace, and it’s a tempting option to resist change.
+Looking at history it’s clear that resisting change always fails, but standing up in one’s power does work if done correctly.
 So the changing world handbook examines how best to move relative to the changing world so you can thrive.

 These teachings are also about the freedom to become the person you strive to be.
 Freedom could be discovered sitting under a tree or standing together to resist monopolies economically undercutting our lives.